ivandavidov/myfire/README.md

 22 */2 * * * /bin/bash /opt/myfire/myfire-process.sh torips >/dev/null 2>&1
 ```

-The above crontab configuration will trigger the download of blacklisted IPs every 2 hours at minute 19 and at minute 22 these IPs will be loaded in MyFire.
+The above crontab configuration will trigger the download of Tor exit node IPs every 2 hours at minute 19 and at minute 22 these IPs will be loaded in MyFire.

 ## MyFire blacklist functionality